5 Techniques That Can Relieve Caregiver Anxiety

 You might take rapid, shallow breaths or hold your breath instead of taking the slow, deep breaths your body needs to get plenty of oxygen and kick-start the relaxation process.

-Square breathing helps you focus on breathing in a way that helps your body calm itself.
-Draw your breaths in all the way down to your toes and to push all the air out when you exhale.
+Square breathing helps you focus on breathing in a way that calms your body.
+Draw your breath in all the way down to your toes and push all the air out when you exhale.

 With your finger, slowly trace the shape of a square in front of you.
 Keep your eyes on that finger as it moves.